-There are already various transliteration systems for Arabic based scripts to represent in Roman.
-However all of them aims to represent phonemes in transliteration, without paying attention to different visual elements.
+There are already various transliteration systems for Arabic-based scripts to represent them in the Roman alphabet.
+However, all of them aim to represent phonemes in transliteration, without paying attention to distinct visual elements.
 When we are manually transcribing these texts, the method is fine.
-However when we try to represent visual elements in scanned handwritten documents, we faced some problems regarding these transliteration systems.
+However, when we try to represent visual elements in scanned handwritten documents, we face some problems regarding these transliteration systems.

-Since conventional systems aim to represent phonemes, a correct reading is necessary and this requires expertise in the represented language.
-For Ottoman this is a deeper problem since the writing system is not actively used.
+Since conventional systems aim to represent phonemes, a correct reading is necessary and this requires expertise in the language being represented.
+For Ottoman, this is a deeper problem since the writing system is not actively used.

-Labels should correspond to classes in classification of visual elements.
-For example, in some cases we label ى ,ي and ـيـ identically as y but their visual features are distinct from each other.
+Labels should correspond to classes in the classification of visual elements.
+For example, in some cases we label ى, ي and ـيـ identically as y but their visual features are distinct from each other.
 In other cases, an identical letter is coded as y, e or i albeit represented identically in visual terms, because of their difference in reading.
-This makes visual classes mixed, fuzzy and any measurement of performance does give little clue about the effectiveness of features or classifiers.
+This makes visual classes mixed and fuzzy, and any measurement of performance gives little clue about the effectiveness of features or classifiers.

 Here we document a new transliteration system for visual items in Ottoman Turkish.
 In this work, our aim is to provide a simple visual approach to transliteration and then devise necessary conversion tables into phonetic transliteration or transcription systems.

-Except numerals, words in Arabic based writing systems is composed of items in two categories.
-The first category is a large letter group composed of a continuous movement of pen, like کلمه.
-The other category are the smaller elements like dots and diacritics found around these larger items.
+Except for numerals, words in Arabic-based writing systems are composed of items in two categories.
+The first category is a large letter group composed of a continuous movement of the pen, like کلمه.
+The other category is the smaller elements like dots and diacritics found around these larger items.

 A visual transliteration should represent distinct visual elements differently.
 In order to keep simplicity in labeling and application, dotless letters will be used as base letters and the other letters will be written in terms of these dotless items.

-are not used as base letter codes so there is no ambiguity in parsing the elements.
+The letters o, u and i are not used as base letter codes, so there is no ambiguity in parsing the elements.

 The tables for all visual elements can be found in Tables tab:baseletters, tab:diacritics and tab:numerals.